Vivint Security Review

 The Vivint App

-One of the great things about the app was that it’s basically an extension of the control panel.
-The controls were similarly intuitive, and although it lagged a bit whenever we streamed live camera feeds, it wasn’t a deal-breaker for us.
+We did experience a little lag whenever we streamed live camera feeds, but it wasn’t a deal-breaker for us.
 Just a quick relaunch of the app usually solved the issue.

 Installing Vivint